October 2nd to 27th 2022

 With the most complete set of monastic buildings in the country, a Georgian square and series of streets, the remains of Roman barracks on the Dean’s field and the largest open green spaces within the walls, visitors can experience everything the cathedral has to offer.

-The Refectory Café remains the perfect post-tour pick me up, and the inspiring Gift Shop has a wide range of beautiful things to remind you of your visit, including some stunning local produce courtesy of the bees in the new Falconry & Nature Gardens.
+The Refectory Café – set in the thirteenth century monks’ dining hall – remains the perfect post-tour pick me up, and the inspiring Gift Shop has a wide range of beautiful things to remind you of your visit, with a range of sustainably sourced unique gifts and souvenirs, locally sourced.

 The largest venue in the city for orchestral performances, concerts, and charitable fundraisers, Chester Cathedral is a centre of musical excellence with its weekly Organ Recitals and hosting of the finest choirs in the country.